everit-org/json-schema/README.md

  * if you want to use anything else for handling JSON (like GSON or javax.json), then you are in a little trouble, since currently there is no schema validation library backed by these libraries.
 It means that you will have to parse the JSON
 twice: once for the schema validator, and once for your own processing.
-In a case like that, this library is probably still a better choice, since it seems to be [4x faster](https://github.com/erosb/json-schema-perftest) than the Jackson-based fge library.
+In a case like that, this library is probably still a better choice, since it seems to be [twice faster](https://github.com/erosb/json-schema-perftest) than the Jackson-based fge library.